aivillage/village_website/content/posts/detecting-web-attacks-rnn.md

 ```

 It immediately catches your eye that something is wrong here.
 It takes some
-more time to understand what is and as soon as you locate the exact piece
+more time to understand what it is and as soon as you locate the exact piece
 of request that is anomalous, you can start thinking about what type of attack
 it is.
 Essentially, our goal is to make our attack detection AI work in some fashion
 that resembles this human reasoning.

-### How did we start
+### How we started

-First of all, we have taken a look at previous researches on the topic.
+First of all, we have taken a look at previous research on the topic.
 Many attempts to create different statistical or machine learning algorithms to detect
 attacks have been made throughout the decades.
 One of the most frequent approaches is to solve
 a task of classification where classes are something like "benign requests,